ischrot/ischrot.github.io/teaching/ws22_23/node.md

 General format
 : - **One** exercise sheet every **two** weeks
-  - The first exercise sheet will be published _TBA_.
+  - The first exercise sheet will be published on Friday, October 28th.
   - We plan to have 6 (graded) exercise sheets with 20 points of theoretical exercises and 10 points of programming exercise per sheet.
   - Release: Fridays (biweekly) on [MaMpf][mampf] and in the table above.
   - Submission deadline: Fridays (biweekly) until 08:00am on [MaMpf][mampf]